 - Your website is confusing (ie, dog food does not have copy or images that match)

 Guess what a high bounce rate does to your search ranking?
 It drops!
-Similarly, a low average engagement time (the time your website was in focus by a customer) will do the same.
+Similarly, a low average engagement time (the time your website was in focus by a customer) will have the same effect.

 To combat high bounce rates / low engagement times, you must create a compelling headline that customers see first.
 You may also need to rework your web design to improve the customer experience.
 If you’re in a tech-lagging industry, don’t forget to add the next generation of decision-makers to your marketing mix: the young digital buyers.